aadya9921/VSD-FPGA-INTERNSHIP/TASK3/README.md

 **Que4: Where would a new FPGA IP block logically integrate in this system?**

 Ans: A new FPGA IP block would be connected to the system as a peripheral.
 It would be assigned a memory address range, allowing the RISC-V processor to access and control it through memory-mapped I/O.

+## Conclusion

+The development environment was successfully set up and verified.
+The RISC-V reference program was compiled and executed using the Spike simulator, and the VSDFPGA lab firmware was generated and tested successfully.
+A local development environment was also prepared, providing a strong foundation for future FPGA and IP development tasks.